 What is Re-domiciliation?

-Re-domiciliation to Singapore refers to the transfer of registration by a foreign corporate entity from their original jurisdiction to Singapore, effectively becoming a Singapore company.
-The company is legally considered a local company, and must comply with the rules and regulations in the Companies Act, like any other Singapore incorporated company.
+Company redomiciliation to Singapore refers to the transfer of registration by a foreign corporate entity from its original jurisdiction to Singapore, effectively becoming a Singapore company.
+The company is legally considered a local company and must comply with the rules and regulations in the Companies Act, like any other Singapore-incorporated company.

 Is Your Business Eligible for Re-domiciliation to Singapore?